eimrek/bz-vite-anywidget-demo/README.md

 This repository contains:

-1. Javascript library for a BZ visualizer using Vite tools;
+1. Javascript library for a BZ visualizer, built using Vite;
-2. corresponding Jupyter widget via `anywidget` library.
+2. corresponding Jupyter widget, built using the `anywidget` library.

 ## Javascript development